 Leadership and leader skills – we hear these terms in every job interview and description.
 You might think that leadership questions are relevant only for managers but that’s not true.
-Most companies are looking for people with leadership potential even for entry-level positions.
-In particular, small businesses and startups – they need leaders more than any other business to create and motivate the team in a hectic environment.
+Most companies are looking for people with leadership potential even, for entry-level positions.
+In particular, small businesses and startups – they need leaders more than any other business to create and motivate a team in a hectic environment.

 1) How would you define a great leader?

 It’s a funny old thing, whilst there is considerable and often common consensus on what makes a bad leader, there’s usually less agreement on what makes a good one.
 This may be because each of us has our own individual style of leadership; each with strengths and weaknesses and areas for personal development.
 Therefore, some contexts and organisational structures or cultures may suit one type of individual leader, whilst others do not.

 However, there appears to be some personality types which are currently over-represented at leadership level than they are in the general population.
 For example, Oxford University Press – UK specialists in the Myers Briggs Type Indicator (MBTI®), a psychometric assessment based on the theories of renowned psychologist Carl Jung – contains some interesting data on the subject.

 Their research shows that if you tend to make decisions based on logic, rather than values or feelings (what’s known as a ‘Thinking’, rather than a ‘Feeling’ preference), and are more planful than emergent in how you like to organise yourself and the world around you (known as a ‘Judging’ rather than a ‘Perceiving’ preference), then you will find a larger proportion of people with these same preferences in management roles, than is representative of the population in general.